candied pumpkin

 It’s pumpkin season!
 Pumpkin pie, pumpkin bread, pumpkin lattes…autumn comes and we can’t seem to get enough of this humble gourd and its associated flavors of cinnamon, cloves, and nutmeg.

-Use sugar pumpkins or Cinderella pumpkins, or butternut squash to make this treat.
+Use sugar pumpkins, Cinderella pumpkins, kabocha squash, or butternut squash to make this treat.

 Ingredients: